Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

 The suspended open-air gardens integrate a compost system to generate organic fertilisers, a rainwater capture system to irrigate the plants, and nests for birds.
 The planting beds are covered by a layer of Bethel white granite on a honeycomb to protect the plants from excess heat.

-Two huge rooftop clubhouses under the pergola are surrounded by sky gardens that will naturally filter and purify rainwater with the action of the plants.
+Two huge rooftop clubhouses under the pergola are surrounded by sky gardens that naturally filter and purify rainwater with the action of the plants.
 The purified rainwater is injected into the building’s water distribution system by gravity.

 Key players involved with the residential project